 Students may apply for a limited number of campus jobs.
-Successful completion includes 12 hours per week, working 14 weeks per semester, and totals \$3000 per semester.
+Students must have and maintain a 3.2 GPA or higher.
+Successful completion includes 10 hours per week, working 15 weeks per semester, and totals \$5000 off tuition per year.
+Interviews and application required.